liuch/dmarc-srg/README.md

 - Checking the content of each message (number of attachments, attachment size, file extension).
 - Extracting a report file from the message and parsing it and adding the report data to the database.
 - If the report is successfully added to the database, the message is set as SEEN.
-- If the report is rejected, the message is also set as SEEN and moved to the `failed` folder of the current mailbox.
-It the folder does not exist, it will be created.
+- If the report is rejected, the message remains marked as UNSEEN and is moved to the `failed` folder of the current mailbox.
+If the folder does not exist, it will be created.

 **Note:** The total number of processed messages depends on the limit specified in the configuration file.
 The limitation is valid for each mail box separately.

 ## Local directories of the server
 Each directory specified in the configuration file is scanned for presence of files in it (not recursively).
-Each file in each directory is pprocessed as follows:
+Each file in each directory is processed as follows:
 - Parsing the report file and adding the report data to the database.
 - If the report is successfully added to the database, the file is removed from the directory.
 - If the report is rejected, the file is moved to the `failed` subdirectory of the directory in which the file is currently located.
 If the subdirectory does not exist, it will be created.